I warn you, if you bore me, I shall take my revenge.

 When you purchase a plane, the blade is already installed in the body, although the cutting edge is usually recessed inside the mouth to protect it.
 The first step, therefore, is to remove the blade and examine it.

-If you live in a low humidity area such as Nevada or Arizona in the USA and purchase a plane from a part of the world with high-humidity at times, such as Japan, it is wise to remove the blade and set the plane aside for a few days to let the body become acclimatized, especially if you plan to use the plane in a space with central heating and cooling which may cause the wooden body to shrink in width.
+If you live in a low humidity area such as Nevada, Arizona or Southern Calipornia in the USA and purchase a plane from a part of the world with high-humidity at times, such as Japan, it is wise to remove the blade and set the plane aside in the area where it will spend most of its time for a few days to let the body become acclimatized, especially if you plan to use the plane in a space with central heating and cooling which may cause the wooden body to shrink in width.

 If you plan to store your plane for several years in a dry climate, or in a space with central heating and cooling, we recommend you remove the blade and chipbreaker, oil them, wrap them in aluminum foil, and store the body and blades together but without being installed in the body to prevent the blades from restraining the body’s shrinkage causing it to crack.
 Just to be safe.